Endeavour Inlet: Scott Point

-Scott Point sits on the eastern tip of Panaruawhiti / Endeavour Inlet Bay.
+Scott Point sits on the eastern tip of Endeavour Inlet Bay.
 The point was dubbed Scott Point by Captain Tobias Furneaux, after James Scott.
-Scott was the Lieutenant of Marines aboard HMS Adventure (1771) during James Cook's second voyage.
+Scott was the Lieutenant of Marines aboard HMS Adventure during James Cook's second voyage.

 Tawa Bay

-Tawa Bay is located on the eastern coast of Panaruawhiti / Endeavour Inlet.
-Tawa is the Te Reo Māori name for the Beilschmiedia tawa, which are common through the Marlborough Sounds.
+Tawa Bay is located on the eastern coast of Endeavour Inlet.
+The bay's name is derived from the common name for Beilschmiedia tawa, a broadleaf tree common through the Marlborough Sounds.